 Heed didn't need to know what Junior had said to him.
 Watching the boy's face from her bedroom window the girl may as well have shouted.
 His smile, his eyes gone liquid.
 Soon the two of them would be coiled together right under her nose.
 In the garage under a quilt.
 No. Junior was bold.
 She would sneak him into her bed room, or some other room.
 Christine might not like it.
 Or maybe she wouldn't care.
 If she was feeling hateful or jealous she would tear them up.
 If her slut history reared up, she might enjoy it.
-Nobody knew which way Christine would jump, Gray eyed cat.
+Nobody knew which way Christine would jump.
+Gray eyed cat.
 On her ninth life.
 Heed herself thought it a good thing, this baby romance, a way to keep the girl on the premises once she found out there was no way to steal.
 It might loosen up Romen too.
 Yank him out of Vida's clamp.
 He was so tight around the mouth.
 "Yes, Mam.
 No Mam.
 No thank you.
 I have to be home by street lights."
 What had Vida and Sandler told him about her?
 About Christine?
 Whatever they'd said, it wasn't so awful they didn't want him to work there.
 Just don't get too familiar, Vida would say.
 Folks too cosey with the Cosey's, get hurt.
 But if Romen had reasons of his own to hang around, he could be much more useful.
 Junior had the cleverness of a thief and would teach Romen the strut he needed to forget Vida and treat everybody old enough to pay taxes as an enemy and old women, in particular, as fools.

 Heed was used to that.
 Depended on it, in fact.
 Trusting that whoever answered her ad would need money, she'd been lucky that the first and only applicant was slick as well as greedy.
 They has postured for each other last night, and while Miss Viviane was busy casing the room, Heed was busy casing her; while she was busy taking control, Heed was letting her believe she already had it.
 Her insight was polished to blazing by a life time of being underestimated.
 Only Papa knew better, had picked her out of all he could have chosen.
-Knowing she had no schooling, no money, no proper raising, he chose her anyway while everybody else thought she could be the ground, L in a shack, Christine in the kitchen.
+Knowing she had no schooling, no money, no proper raising, he chose her anyway while everybody else thought she could be ignored, run over, tricked.
+But here she was and where were they?
+May in the ground, L in a shack, Christine in the kitchen.
 Where they belonged.
 She had fought them all, won, and was still winning.
 Her bank account was fatter than ever.
 Only Vida had done fairly well with her life and that was because of Sandler who had never mocked or insulted Bill Cosey's wife.
 He had respected her even when his own wife did not.
 It was he who came to her asking if she would hire his grandson.
 Polite.
 Staying for iced coffee in her bedroom.
 Vida would never have done that.
-Not just because she
+Not just because she hated Heed, but also because she was afraid of Christine-as she should be.